emhoracek/derbydrama.com/index.markdown

 the score.
 Then players decide (secretly) on a specific strategy or play.
 Next, each player reveals their strategy.
-A good offensive strategy can allow your own team to re-roll a low score to gain more points.
-A good defensive strategy can force the opposing team to re-roll a high score.
-A failed strategy can lead to a penalty -- making scoring in the next jam all the more difficult.
+A good offensive strategy can allow your own team to replace low team dice to gain more points.
+A good defensive strategy can force the opposing team to replace a high team die.
+A failed strategy can lead to a disadvantage -- making scoring all the more difficult.

 When all the players have played out their strategies, the Team Dice totals are added to the Scoreboard.
 The team with the highest score